zewish/redux-remember/README.md

     myStateIsForgotten
 };

-const persistableKeys = [ 'myStateIsRemembered' ]; // 'myStateIsForgotten' will be forgotten, as it's not in this list
+const rememberKeys = [ 'myStateIsRemembered' ]; // 'myStateIsForgotten' will be forgotten, as it's not in this list

-const { createStore, combineReducers } = reduxRemember(
-    AsyncStorage,  // or your own custom storage driver persistableKeys
-);

 const store = createStore(
-    combineReducers(reducers),
+    rememberReducer(
+        combineReducers(reducers)
+    ),
+    compose(
         applyMiddleware(
             // ...
+        ),
+        rememberEnhancer(
+            AsyncStorage, // or your own custom storage driver rememberKeys
+        )
     )
 );